asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 **4. Enterprise Modernisation initiatives**
 **Use: Real Option Valuation, OpEx NPV Analysis**
 Enterprise Modernisation can have multiple objectives.
 It can target any combination of the following:
-- Mitigation of risk (no one knows how the old code, and long-time maintainers are retiring)
+- Mitigation of risk (no one knows how the old code works, and long-time maintainers are retiring)
 - Expansion of service capacity (to meet higher traffic)
 - Decrease time to market for future features (it might take very long to add features to the current system)